-- 59.1 The Committee can delegate its powers to sub-committees made up of Committee Members or to staff or Office Bearers of the Association.
-The sub-committees and staff or Office Bearers must follow the written instructions given to them by the Committee. - 59.2 The meetings and procedures of sub-committees will be the same as those of the Committee as set out in these Rules.
-Sub-committees must also follow any other additional regulations the Committee may impose. - 59.3 Any decision made by a sub-committee must be reported to the next Committee meeting. - 59.4 Co-optees must not make up more than one-third of a sub-committee.
-Co-optees do not count towards the number of Committee Members needed for a meeting to take place.
+The Committee can delegate its powers to sub-committees made up of Committee Members or to staff or Office Bearers of the Association.
+The sub-committees and staff or Office Bearers must follow the written instructions given to them by the Committee.

+- The meetings and procedures of sub-committees will be the same as those of the Committee as set out in these Rules other than in respect of the quorum where the required number shall be three.
+Sub-committees must also follow any other additional regulations the Committee may impose. - 59.3 Any decision made by sub-committee must be reported to the next Committee Meeting. - Co-optees must not make up more than one-third of a sub-committee.
+Cooptees do not count towards the number of Committee Members needed for a meeting to take place.
 They can vote on all matters except those which directly affect the membership of the Association or the election of our Office Bearers.